 The Outcome: Gotham provided our client with a robust fact base and easy-to-use tool for evaluating served addressable market size, growth rates, and competitive positioning of potential acquisition targets.
-We were also able to shortlist targets, providing our client a jump start in the process of evaluating potential investment opportunities and pursuing targets with confidence.
+We helped shortlist targets, providing our client a jump start in the process of evaluating potential investment opportunities and pursuing targets with confidence.